-Refer to the Chairman's Statement (page 6), Principal Risks and Uncertainties (page 32), the Viability Statement (page 33) and the Going Concern Statement (page 42), which disclose the impact of the COVID-19 pandemic.
+Refer to pages 4 to 6 (Chairman's Statement), page 32 (Principal Risks and Uncertainties), pages 34 and 35 (Viability Statement) and page 47 (Going Concern Statement), which disclose the impact of the COVID-19 pandemic.

 From a small number of cases of an unknown virus in 2019, the COVID-19 viral infection has become a global pandemic.
-It has caused disruption to supply chains and travel, slowed global growth and caused volatility in global markets and in exchange rates during the first quarter of 2020 and to date.
+It has caused disruption to supply chains and travel, slowed global growth and caused volatility in global markets and in exchange rates during the 2020, the first quarter of 2021 and to date.

-The coronavirus impacted global capital markets significantly in March 2020.
-The Company's net assets were £1.538,298,000 at 31 March 2020.
+The coronavirus impacted global capital markets significantly in 2020 and the start of 2021.
+The Company's net assets were £2,381,425,000 at 31 March 2021.